junction-labs/wineinfo/demo/05_argo_rollouts.md

 ## Argo Rollouts to the (safe) rescue!

 Lets kick off the deployment of the fix.
-Normally we would patch in a new container version, in our case though we are using an environment variable to simulate the changed behavior.
+Normally we would patch in a new container version.
+In our case though we are using an environment variable to simulate the changed behavior.
 So lets patch it in:
 ```bash
 kubectl patch rollout wineinfo-catalog --type json -p '[{"op": "remove", "path": "/spec/template/spec/containers/0/env"}]'